Hum in Croatia: The Smallest Town in the World!

 Right next to the church building is the freestanding church tower, which is about 22 meters high and was built in 1552 as a fortified tower.

 During a trip to Hum you will find various fantastic delicatessen shops, where you can try delicious truffle specialties, local wines, liqueurs and brandies of regional production.
 You should definitely try Biska, the famous mistletoe schnapps of the region.
 The recipe is said to come from Hum and that it has a certain healing effect.

-Tip: fantastic Istrian cuisine can be found at Humska Konoba, which is actually the only restaurant in Hum!
+Tip: Fantastic Istrian cuisine, such as delicious Fuzi, Prsut as well as truffle dishes can be found in Humska Konoba, the only restaurant in Hum!

 Exploring the Avenue of Glagolites

 The Avenue of Glagolites comprises a total of 11 monuments and leads from the town Roc to the town gate of Hum.
 If you are on your way to Hum by car, you will most likely pass monument No. 7 – “The Rise of the Istrian Code of Law” (Uspon istarskog razvoda).

 Inside the historical buildings of the old town are really lovey accommodations.
 Perfect if you want to spend the night in the smallest town in the world and take a closer look at the surroundings and the hinterland of Istria.
 Here are our accommodation recommendations for Hum… It is worth a look!